csc301-2023-fall/project-34-qeynet-inc-t/deliverables/D1/planning.md

  * How will you deploy the application?
  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?
+ * For now we know we will use Python as long as several of its relevant and useful python libraries.

 ----
 ## Intellectual Property Confidentiality Agreement